DmPresss/car_magazine/README.md

 $ python3 manage.py migrate

 ```
-- you may upload origin db.sqlite3 and replace it in the project
+- you can upload origin db.sqlite3 and apply it in the project

 ```
 https://drive.google.com/file/d/1NmDLjMIiH8AMLaENM3oXl5dWCyvWABWj/view?usp=share_link